Gilman School: Athletics

 Gilman enjoys a tradition of athletic success.
 Since the year 2000, 12 Gilman varsity teams have won at least one conference championship.
 Overall, the school sponsors 16 sports; most teams have varsity and junior varsity programs, while some have fresh-soph and/or middle school squads.

 Gilman is perhaps best known for its success in swimming, lacrosse and tennis.
 The football team has won 13 Maryland Interscholastic Athletic Association (MIAA) "A" Conference championships in the last 20 seasons.
 The 2002 team finished 10–0 and was ranked 14th in the United States by USA Today's Super 25 high school football poll.
 That team featured the Associated Press's Offensive and Defensive Player of the Year in quarterback Ambrose Wooden and lineman Victor Abiamiri.
 Both players went on to star at Notre Dame, and Abiamiri played five seasons for the Philadelphia Eagles.
 The 2005 team was ranked 12th in the nation in USA Today's Super 25 high school football poll.

-The lacrosse team, led by coach, upper school history teacher, and Gilman alumnus (Class of 1987) Brooks Matthews, was ranked the #1 high school team in the United States by LaxPower at the conclusion of both the 2008 and 2009 seasons.
+The lacrosse team was ranked the #1 high school team in the United States by LaxPower at the conclusion of both the 2008 and 2009 seasons.
 The team has captured 16 MSA & MIAA "A" conference titles.
 The lacrosse program has produced many stars in college lacrosse.

-Former top-50 professional tennis player Steve Krulevitz is the varsity tennis head coach at the school, where he led the team to a 12th-place finish at the high school national championships in Kentucky, and a 16th-place finish at the 2016 National Invitational Boys High School Team Tennis Tournament, in Newport Beach, California.
+Former top-50 professional tennis player Steve Krulevitz was the varsity tennis head coach at the school, where he led the team to a 12th-place finish at the high school national championships in Kentucky, and a 16th-place finish at the 2016 National Invitational Boys High School Team Tennis Tournament, in Newport Beach, California.
 He also led the team to eight consecutive A Conference titles in the Maryland Interscholastic Athletic Association.

 During the 2005–06 school year, six Gilman varsity squads (football, golf, ice hockey, squash, tennis & track and field) won conference titles.
 In 2008–09, the volleyball team won its first MIAA title, while the squash and swimming teams also won conference championships.

 Gilman's biggest rival is the McDonogh School, located in suburban Owings Mills.
 A football game between the two schools has taken place every fall since 1914.
 Gilman leads this series, 61-41-5, including a win in the 100th game in 2015.